 Applicants are requested to provide the information in the spreadsheet templates, uploaded as part of a Location Offset final application.
-The questions and spreadsheet templates applicants must complete as part of a Location Offset final application are available here for your information and planning.
-Applicants should familiarise themselves with these questions and the format that this information is to be provided so this can be easily completed at final certification.
+The questions and spreadsheet templates applicants must complete as part of a Location Offset final application are available on the department's website for your information and planning.
+Applicants should familiarise themselves with these questions and the format that this information is to be provided so this can be easily completed at final certification - Location Offset Final Reporting | Office for the Arts.